Exercise #5: Obtaining H-bonding pairs and microstates data

 The ‘Mi’,’Mj’ columns provide a ‘key’ to, for example, retrieve the coordinates of donors and acceptors, if the positions were needed in a graph (network) analysis, which is not yet included in the tool.

-TODO: Contribution from Jose to show how to obtain a graph using the hb_pairs file.
+- Add contribution from Jose to show how to obtain a Cytoscape graph using the hb_pairs_res file.